 Understanding the Residential Swimming Pool Safety Act in Florida

-Florida also outlines specific rules in the Residential Swimming Pool Safety Act, which requires private pool owners to install safety features to protect children from accessing the pool.
+Florida also outlines specific rules in the Residential Swimming Pool Safety Act, which requires private pool owners to install safety features to protect children from accessing these areas.

 These safety features include: